What is the CGH Scholar Award?

 Current and Past Scholars and Projects

-See the CGH Scholar Blogs for the perspective and experiences of scholars while they are in the field.
+See the CGH Scholar Blogs for the perspective and experiences of scholars while they are in the field and the symposium posters presented by prior scholars:

 CGH has supported international experiences for students at the University of Virginia since 1978 with the Dean's/CGH Scholar Award in Medicine, which funds clinical electives for advanced medical students.
 The CGH-University Scholar Awards, created in 2001, support interdisciplinary research related to global health.
 The MHIRT (Minority Health International Research Training) scholar award supports outstanding minority students in mentored research training.